 Monitoring on TRT

 Starting TRT is not the end of the conversation — it's the beginning of a partnership.
-I follow a structured monitoring protocol to make sure your treatment is working, safe, and adjusted to your body's response.
-You'll never be left to manage this alone.
+I follow a structured monitoring protocol to ensure your treatment is working, safe, and adjusted to your body's response.
+You'll never manage this alone.

 Monitoring schedule and safety checks